 - This meal is admittedly a bit more complicated as the shrimp won’t last super long while on the road, but it is still such an easy, delicious meal.
-I recommend buying frozen shrimp and letting them defrost in the freezer for a day before eating.
+I recommend buying frozen shrimp and letting them defrost in the fridge for a day before eating.

 Chocolate Chip Pancakes

 What is a camping trip without chocolate chip pancakes?
 I recommend finding a “just add water” mix to avoid having to purchase and store extra ingredients.
 If you don’t think you’ll go through an entire bag of chocolate chips, you can easily chop up some of your s’mores chocolate (from the s’mores you’re obviously making over the campfire) to add!

 I’ve said it before and I'll say it again, burritos are the best hiking lunch.
 They are so easy to make, they keep well in your backpack, and they are packed with fuel for a long day of hiking.
 My go-to burrito is sautéed onions and peppers, black beans, spinach, sweet potato, cheese and hot sauce.
 But you can also heat up some rice to make it a bit more filling.
 Plus, if you have leftover wraps you can easily whip up some quesadillas!

 This is a go-to salad for me both at home and on the road because it is easy, delicious, and packed with protein for hiking days.
 At-home I usually roast the chickpeas and sweet potatoes but on the road you’ll want to sauté instead.
 Make sure to add lots of spices, including salt, pepper, turmeric, garlic powder, and crushed red pepper or cayenne.